Unipotent Representations of Exceptional Richardson Orbits: Preliminaries

 along with the four orbits mentioned in the proposition.

 Indeed, we can apply Lemma 5.5 in \cite{FJLS} to check birationality of $\mu$, which says that for any $e \in \mc{O}$, the number of components in $\mu^{-1}(e)$ is equal to

 where $\sigma_{\mc{O},\psi}$ is the Springer representation $H^{top}(\mathcal{B}_e)^{\psi}$.
-One can use the table in \cite{Alv} to check that the above value is equal to $1$ for the orbits in \eqref{eq:birational} (and is equal to $2$ for the other four orbits).
-Since $\mu$ is birational if and only if this value is equal to $1$, the result follows. \end{proof}
+One can use the table in \cite{Alv} to check that the above value is equal to $1$ for the orbits in \eqref{eq:birational}.
+Therefore $\mu$ is birational for all the orbits stated in the proposition. \end{proof}